kokes/kb/README.md

 ---

-- Code reviews are essential, but that doesn't mean we have to do PEP8 and other code quality checks by hand.
-[Automate these away as much as possible.](https://www.youtube.com/watch?v=G1lDk_WKXvY)
-- Dependency management is hard.
-Here are [a few notes from the creator of pipenv](https://www.youtube.com/watch?v=GBQAKldqgZs).
-I'm still not entirely sold on pipenv, but I do tend to use it, because it's nicely built into our deployment flow.
 - The one and only Jake VanderPlas and [his tips and tricks regarding well performing numerical code in Python](https://www.youtube.com/watch?v=zQeYx87mfyw).
-- Learned indexes sound a bit like magic.
-Instead of being explicitly set up like regular indexes, these are inferred from data and can perform better.
-But it's better explain by one of the authors, [Tim Kraska](https://www.youtube.com/watch?v=mkIHC7xMSRQ) or perhaps [by Robert Rodgers](https://www.youtube.com/watch?v=0q9mxMekBeE).

 ---

----
-- You don't have to have fancy math across all your slides, I much prefer clear talks with good examples.
-[Robert Rodger's talk on text summarisation](https://www.youtube.com/watch?v=VZ5BEKVxy9k) is just that.
-I actually saw this one live, it was great.

 - I'm not a huge fan of dependencies, I like to have functionality baked into the runtime that I'm using and only choose a handful of must-have dependencies, I have my reasons.
 And I'm not the only one, [here's a good post](https://todd.ginsberg.com/post/the-art-of-picking-dependencies/) on picking dependencies responsibly.
-- TDD has become almost a religion.
-Here's a great talk on [where it all went wrong](https://www.youtube.com/watch?v=EZ05e7EMOLM).
-Ian Cooper covers the origins - like red-green-refactor - but also the bad practices we've come to adopt, the most prominent one being that we tend to test implementations rather than behaviour.
-Once you factor in your implementation details into your test, you've deviated from the original idea of TDD.
----
-title: "Assorted tech links #6"
-date: 2019-09-30T07:03:53+02:00
----

 ---